makersacademy/airport_challenge/README.md

   I approached this challenge by using TDD and debugging with rspec tests to reach my final version.
 I wrote out a rspec test that described my aim and then followed the error messages to create source-code that corresponded to those errors.

+## How to get this program

+  1. Fork this repository.
+  2. Clone the repository onto your device.
+  3. Run 'gem install bundle' into your command line.
+  4. Run 'bundle' after the installation has finished.
+  5. You should be good to go!

 ## How to use in irb